 I nevertheless hold a special place of annoyance in my heart for psychoanalysis/psychodynamic therapy.

-The attending who trains me in psychodynamic therapy is an elderly doctor in a very ritzy office by the water full of creepy modern art statues.
+The attending who started my training in psychodynamic therapy (I got a new psychodynamic supervisor recently who I don’t know too well yet) was an elderly doctor in an office attached to the clinic, full of creepy modern art statues.
 He is convinced that patients’ lives revolve around their therapy and their therapists.
 I know that in moderation this is the idea of “transference”, a genuine and important tenet of the therapy style.
 My attending does not do it in moderation.

 My patient will say something like “My best friend moved away and now I am sad”, I will think “That sounds straightforward, better bring it up to my attending and see how he wants me to deal with this.”
 My attending will invariably say “What your patient means is that he’s afraid of losing you, his therapist.”

 I will say “No, I’m pretty sure he actually lost his best friend.
 He told me all about how they’d been together since middle school, but now he moved away to take a job in Texas, and then he broke down crying.”

 Then my attending will get really angry and tell me that if I’m just going to take everything my patient tells me exactly literally, then I shouldn’t be in psychiatry, because a monkey could listen to a patient say he was sad about losing his best friend and conclude he was sad about losing his best friend, and my duty as a trained professional is to be able to see beneath that to the true thought which my patient is trying to express.
 Which is always, 100% of the time, about how much the patient cares about psychodynamic therapy and wants to continue doing it.